awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Roles.md

      ( rows)
    ```

-1. Repeat the query across all database instances in your RDS for PostgreSQL DB instance\.
+1. Repeat the query across all DB instances in your RDS for PostgreSQL DB instance\.

-   If all passwords use `scram-sha-256`, you can proceed\.
+   If all passwords use scram\-sha\-256, you can proceed\.

-1. Change the value of the accepted password authentication to `scram-sha-256`, as follows:
+1. Change the value of the accepted password authentication to scram\-sha\-256, as follows\.

    For Linux, macOS, or Unix: